LickyHoney/IntegrifyBrewriesapitask/README.md

 # Brewery ReactJS Project
 ## Introduction
-The aim of this assignment is to display Breweries data in the cardS format and their detail page using Breweries API in a meaningful way.
+The aim of this assignment is to display Breweries data in the cards format and their detail page using Breweries API in a meaningful way.

 ## Technologies
 - ReactJs